Feature #22097

 I think adding such a helper is fine (the name is open to discussion).
 But I want Proc#with_refinements as the primitive, because the case where a library receives a block cannot be expressed lexically.

-Updated by shugo (Shugo Maeda) about 12 hours ago
+Updated by shugo (Shugo Maeda) 21 days ago

 - Description updated (diff)